 Permalinks are also called:

-When you click on a permalink from off-campus, you will be prompted to enter your Moodle username and password before you are granted access to the linked information (usually an article from a database).
+When you click on a permalink from off-campus, you will be prompted to enter your Regis username and password before you are granted access to the linked information (usually an article from a database).
 Once you enter your username/password, the link should bring you directly to the article.

 Copyright is the main reason.
 You can link to an article in a database without worrying about copyright, but you cannot always copy an article and post it to Moodle without obtaining copyright permission.